cyberrangecz/docs/docs/report-bugs.md

   5. Submit the issue.

 !!! warning "Bug fix"
-    Bug should be fixed as soon as possible, but it doesn’t mean it will be fixed in the next release.
+    A bug should be fixed as soon as possible, but it doesn’t mean it will be fixed in the next release.
 Depends on the severity and priority of the reported bug.

 ## Bug description